 Located on the coast, walk the area for one of the most picture-perfect Dutch scenes you will ever find.

 Edam is a beautifully preserved historic village in the heart of the Dutch countryside, nestled on the side of the canal.
 Visit the cheese market and the Edam museum.

 How to get to Amsterdam Cruise Terminal for your Cruise from Amsterdam

 But as you will have all your bags and packing for your cruise, we suggest a taxi from your hotel.
-Ask your concierge to arrange one for you on your morning of departure.
+Ask your concierge to arrange one for you on the morning of departure.
 It’s the quickest and most convenient way to get to the cruise port from your cruise from Amsterdam.